odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.rst

 rather than to the ``references`` metadata field.
 It will also add that file to the document's ``bibliography`` metadata field, so that ``pandoc-citeproc`` picks it up.

+``pandoc-zotxt.lua`` takes relative filenames to be relative to the directory of the first input file you pass to ``pandoc`` or, if you don't pass any input files, as relative to the current working directory.

 Note, ``pandoc-zotxt.lua`` only *adds* sources to bibliography files.
 It doesn't update or delete them.
 To update your bibliography file,